Madame Clairevoyant: Horoscopes for the Week of June 5

 Aquarius: It can be so tempting to set your sights on some far-off vision of perfection, to believe there’s some place in the distance where you’ll never feel bored or lonely again.
 And what will you do if there’s no endpoint, only motion?
 What will you do when there’s no final balance to be found, only tension that never finally eases?
 It sounds tiring, maybe, but try to remember the freedom here.
 To try, to seek, to move — this is what hope is made of.

 Pisces: Remember, there’s something to be said for safety.
-If you can find them, there’s something to be said for private spaces, empty spaces, spaces you can make noise without being heard.
+If you can find them, there’s something to be said for private spaces, empty spaces, spaces where you can make noise without being heard.
 It’s okay if you need to retreat from the world’s watchful eyes, to do the work on your own terms.
 There are people who will try to force you to perform your growth, or your grief, or your joy.
 This week, don’t forget: You’re allowed to say no.

 Get Madame Clairevoyant delivered every week.